Cheems-Seminar/grounded-segment-any-parts/README.md

 | [Visual ChatGPT](https://github.com/microsoft/visual-chatgpt) | Connects ChatGPT and segmentation foundation models |
 | :star:**VLPart**:star: (*under review*) | Going denser with open-vocabulary part segmentation |

+### FAQ

+**Q:** When will VLPart paper be released ?

+**A:** The paper is under internal review and it will be released in about one month.
+Please stay tuned.

+**Q:** What is the difference between [Grounded SAM](https://github.com/IDEA-Research/Grounded-Segment-Anything) and this project ?

+**A:** Grounded SAM is Grounded DINO + SAM, and this project is GLIP/VLPart + SAM.
+We believe any open-vocabulary (text prompt) object detection model can be used to combine with SAM.

 ## Usage

 ### Install